sgclasher/agentblueprint/README.md

 **🗄️ Database Status**: All client profile data is now exclusively stored in Supabase, with all `localStorage` fallbacks and migration code removed.
 This provides a more secure, scalable, and centralized data architecture.

-**🤖 AI Integration Status**: ✅ **Production-Ready with Complete Admin Interface!** The AI integration features a centralized, provider-agnostic `aiService` with comprehensive admin interface for multi-provider credential management and intelligent database-backed caching.
-The production-grade `/admin` dashboard supports the latest AI models including OpenAI o3-mini/o1, Google Gemini 2.5, and Anthropic Claude 4, with enterprise-level security, AES-256-GCM encrypted storage, test-before-save functionality, and user-level configuration.
-Timeline generation uses cache-first architecture with 80-90% cost reduction, instant loading from cache, and cross-device persistence.
-All LLM calls are handled securely server-side with JWT authentication, proper error handling, and dynamic configuration checking.
-Users have complete control over their AI provider credentials through the secure admin interface, eliminating environment variable dependencies for scalable, multi-user deployment.
+**🤖 AI Integration Status**: ✅ **Foundation Complete with Admin Interface!** The AI integration features a centralized, provider-agnostic `aiService` (with OpenAI as the initial provider) and a comprehensive admin interface for multi-provider credential management.
+The production-grade `/admin` dashboard is built to support the latest AI models, with enterprise-level security, AES-256-GCM encrypted storage, and test-before-save functionality.
+Timeline generation uses a cache-first architecture with 80-90% cost reduction and cross-device persistence.
+The next step is to implement the Gemini and Claude providers to enable full multi-provider support.

 **🧪 Testing Status**: Simple MVP testing approach with 9 passing smoke tests including Supabase mocking and AI integration error handling.
 All tests continue to pass with AI integration updates.
 See `MVP_TESTING_SUMMARY.md` for details.